 In certain cases, libun kal is sufficient.
 This can be accomplished by heating in an oven at 550° F for one hour.
 This method of kashering can be used in place of hagalah.
 It is also used when the need for libun is only an added stringency.

-Not every material can be kashered.
 Ceramic, such as china, and enamel coated pots cannot be kashered.
 It is the custom of Ashkenazim not to kasher glass as well.
-Some poskim did not permit kashering plastic or other synthetic materials for Passover; however, the opinion of the OU rabbanim is that it may be kashered, if there is a need.
+Some poskim do not permit kashering plastic or other synthetic materials for Pesach; however, the opinion of the OU rabbanim is that it may be kashered, if there is a need.
 Ask your rabbi for guidance.
 Composite stone (e.g. quartz counters) which is made mostly of stone, but is held together with resin, can be kashered.
-As a rule, materials such as metal, wood, stone, natural rubber and fabric can be kashered.
+As a rule, materials such as metal, wood, stone, natural rubber, and fabric can be kashered.

 It is recommended that one not wait until erev yom tov to run the self-cleaning cycle to kasher an oven, as this is known to be hard on the oven and repairs may be required.
 Some newer self-cleaning ovens employ Aqualift technology that cleans at low heat; they should be considered like non-self-cleaning ovens (see The Modern Kitchen).
 Please note that kashering may discolor oven racks and stovetop burners.
 If racks have rubber wheels, the wheels may melt.
 Replacement racks for Pesach should be ordered well in advance of the holiday.